aelvanna/qr-code-challenge-solution/README.md

 - [W3 Schools](https://www.w3schools.com/css/css3_variables.asp) - I wanted to create custom CSS variables for the colors from the style guide provided with the challenge, but required a refresher on how to create and use them.
 This website was helpful in refreshing my knowledge on the topic.

+- [nekoCalc](https://nekocalc.com/px-to-rem-converter) - In order to make my project more responsive and improve accessiblity, I used this to convert the px sizes I used to rem

 ## Author

 - Website - [Liza Fernandez](https://lizafernandez.dev)